imagej/imagej.github.io/_pages/learn/headless.md

 # `--headless` mode

 To address all of these needs, [ImageJ2](/software/imagej2) provides the capability to execute ImageJ plugins, macros and scripts in headless mode.
-This feature uses bytecode manipulation to patch ImageJ 1.x's behavior at runtime, making it possible to start ImageJ in batch mode without instantiating GUI components.
+This feature uses bytecode manipulation to patch ImageJ's behavior at runtime, making it possible to start ImageJ in batch mode without instantiating GUI components.

-**Shortcoming:** There are plugins which are even more bound to a GUI than ImageJ 1.x is.
+**Shortcoming:** There are plugins which are even more bound to a GUI than ImageJ is.
 Naturally, these plugins will still try to instantiate GUI elements when being called in headless mode, failing.

 ## Running scripts in headless mode